Poolman (film): Plot

 Darren falls into a depression.
 After a few days, June shows up, urging him to get back on track on the investigation.
 Darren tells her about Susan dumping him, so she kisses him, then leaves.

 Going to see Theodore Hollandaise, Barrenman briefly meets almond farmer William Van Patterson.
 Invited into the study, he tries to intimidate the real estate mogul by slapping down the photos.
 Hollandaise insists the photos show nothing incriminating.

 Next, Darren follows Toronkowski to a place where he dressed in drag as Blanche, performing a sketch with a group as The Golden Girls.
 Going back stage, they make peace and bond.
-Hinting at an article being printed in a few days exposing Hollandaise, before Toronkowski can elaborate, he is shot dead with a silencer-tipped gun.
+Toronkowski hints at an article being printed in a few days exposing Hollandaise, but before he can elaborate, he is shot dead with a silencer-tipped gun.
 The shooter frames Darren by tossing him the gun, so he has to run.

 Marching in on June, Darren tells her his subconscious made him realize she was being untruthful and that she is with Van Patterson.
-She is actually his illegitimate daughter, then kisses him, apologizes and leaves.
-Darren finds a painted portrait of June and the almond farmer labeled 'The future Mr, and Mrs...', and rushes out to the mansion.
+She is actually his illegitimate daughter.
+She kisses him, apologizes and leaves.
+Darren finds a painted portrait of June and the almond farmer labeled 'The future Mr. and Mrs...', and rushes out to the mansion.

-Preventing Van Patterson from smothering his enormously wealthy wife to death, Darren intervenes.
-Before he can do away with both of them Wayne appears, who turns out to be FBI.
+Darren intervenes to prevent Van Patterson from smothering his enormously wealthy wife to death.
+Before he can do away with both of them, Wayne appears, who turns out to be FBI.
 He and his team arrest Van Patterson and June, the water is restored and Darren goes back to being a pool man, content.